7 Tablespoons Sugar (For Bottling Day)

 Mix remaining sanitizer with water.

+Thoroughly rinse bottles with water, removing any sediment.
 Fill each bottle with a little sanitizer and shake.
 Empty after two minutes, rinse with cold water and dry upside down.

 Dissolve 7 tablespoons sugar with 1/2 cup water.
 Pour into a sanitized pot.
 You will be siphoning your wine into the same pot in the next steps.